Musta-Pollo/note_taking_app_ai_experiment/README.md

 - **Proper Component Hierarchy**: Keeping components at the appropriate abstraction level where they're used
 - **Feature-Based Organization**: Splitting code into clear feature boundaries

 It is hard to propagate these changes to an existing AI generated files.
 This example focused on making the home_page and dialogues for notes feature into a correct shape.
-It improved a lot from the form that the AI made it, after many iterations with a hope of improving it.
+It improved a lot from the form that the AI made it, after many iterations.
 But still its not using constants thoughout.

 ## Architectural Experiments (What Didn't Work)